 After graduating, she began working for a variety of public and private institutions including serving as the Director of the Charity Pharmacies of Cusco.
 Additionally, she worked for many different municipalities as a supplies and logistics specialist and held the post of Administrative Director for the Municipality of Urubamba, before joining ProPeru as the accountant in 2003.
 In May 2009, Milagro assumed the post of Administrative Director of ProPeru.
 She did her Master's degree in Administration with a focus on Tourism at La Universidad San Antonio Abad del Cusco.

-Mila looks forward to meeting and supporting all CIS students attending the CISaustralia Rainforest Environmental Conservation program in Peru.
+Mila looks forward to meeting and supporting all students attending the CISaustralia Rainforest Environmental Conservation and the Community Development and Environmental Change programs in Peru.

 Meet Cristian – our Site Director in Peru (Universidad San Ignacio de Loyola, in Cusco)

 Originally from Peru, Cristian studies Tourism in his native Cusco, where students undertake in-depth studies of Peru's archaeology, flora, fauna and history.
 Cristian will soon complete his Master’s degree in Administration with mention in Tourism Management.
 He is also currently a teacher in the Private University of Cusco (Universidad Andina).
 In addition, Cristian has been guiding visitors for 11 years.
 He has three children: two daughters and one son.

 Cristian says, "I want to thank everyone who likes to travel because it gives me the chance to meet them!"

 Meet Elsa – our Site Director in the Phillippines